armaan1chl/Meta-Avalanche/readme.md

 # Degen Token

-Degen Token is an ERC20 token built on the Ethereum blockchain.
-It provides functionality for minting new tokens, transferring tokens, burning tokens, and redeeming tokens for in-game items.
+The Degen smart contract is an ERC20 token built on the Ethereum blockchain.
+It is based on OpenZeppelin's ERC20 implementation and includes additional features such as minting, burning, and token redemption for specific items.

 ## Getting Started
 You have to use npm init command to start this is in your own local pc